Rizzuto crime family: Events following Vito's death

-On August 17, 2017, 45-year old Antonio De Blasio, a Rizzuto family soldier and Sollecito crew member, was gunned down outside his son's football practice in St. Leonard, Quebec.
+On August 17, 2017, 45-year old Antonio De Blasio, a Rizzuto family soldier and Sollecito crew member, was gunned down outside his son's football practice in Staint-Leonard around 8.30pm, he was transported to hospital, where he was pronounced dead.
 He was shot several times in the upper body.
-De Blasio's murder was confirmed as Montreal's 15th homicide in 2017.

-Jacques Desjardins, brother of Raynald, disappeared on November 2–3, 2017, and is presumed dead.
+On November 2–3, 2017, Jacques Desjardins, brother of Raynald Desjardins, disappeared and is presumed dead.

 On February 3, 2018, 33-year old Daniele Ranieri was found in a ditch in Cancún, Mexico.
 He was shot twice in the back of the head.
 Law enforcement alleged Ranieri took over the Toronto crew on behalf of the Rizzuto crime family following the April 2013 murder of Joe Bravo.
 Ranieri fled to Mexico in 2015 following an indictment on extortion charges issued by the York Regional Police.
 He previously served three prison-stints for robbery, assault, bookmaking and firearm offenses.

 On February 19, 2018, Leonardo Rizzuto and Stefano Sollecito were released from prison since their November 2015 arrest, and acquitted of charges of gangsterism and conspiracy to traffic cocaine.
 The wiretap evidence that was gathered by a joint police task force in 2015 was excluded as a violation of the constitutional right to solicitor-client privilege.

 A 2019 CBC News report later quoted a Mafia expert as stating that "Rizzuto's death paved the way for upheaval in the underworld.
 There's a power struggle left from the vacuum from Rizzuto".
 On October 17, 2019, Jonathan Massari, Dominico Scarfo, Guy Dion and Marie-Josée Viau, were arrested and charged with planning and executing the murders of Sollecito and Giordano.
+With the testimonies of Dion and Viau, Scarfo was convicted of conspiracy to commit murder and first-degree murder of both Sollecito and Giordano and sentenced to 25 years in prison on April 11, 2022, and Massari pleaded guilty to conspiracy to commit murder of both Sollecito and Giordano and sentenced to 25 years in prison on March 13, 2023.